-In April of this year, the annual inflation rate reached 8.3%, which is a level that has been unseen since the 1980s.
+In April of this year, the annual inflation rate reached 8.3%, a level unseen since the 1980s.
 And the unemployment rate was 3.5%, the lowest it’s ever been since 1969.
 Summers wrote, “Over the past 75 years, every time inflation has exceeded 4% and unemployment has gone below 5%, the U.S. economy has gone into a recession within two years.”

 On top of a potentially looming recession, rising interest rates, and the war in Ukraine, there’s uncertainty in the market, but that doesn’t mean there are no opportunities for growth.
 While recessions can be scary, they also can bring many other opportunities, like lower fees for advertising and providing an opportunity to seek out operational efficiencies.

 The fact is that the key to minimizing threats in a recession is to be proactive instead of reactive before a recession occurs, so you can have proven strategies ready to be deployed at a moment’s notice.
 Your cash management strategy should equip you with opportunities to grow, despite potential market changes.

 Why Accurate Cash Flow Forecasting Is Critical For Growth